 - I touched on this slightly earlier, but can explain a little further.
 I work in an appointment based setup, where I meet or am contacted by someone who has an interest in my work.
 Once contacted, we will normally set up a consultation to discuss details, gather a deposit to secure the appointment date, and answer any questions that either of us may have.

-Please send me an email to coordinate a consultation, appointment or any questions.
+send me an email to coordinate a consultation, appointment, or ask any questions.

 - How do deposits work?
 Will I be able to have my deposit back?

-- After we discuss your tattoo idea, and are both comfortable with moving forward, I will gather a deposit once we settle on a date for the appointment.
-This deposit is $80 and will go towards the final cost of the tattoo during the last appointment.
+- After we discuss your tattoo idea and are both comfortable with moving forward, I will gather a deposit once we settle on a date for the appointment.
+This deposit is $150 and will go towards the final cost of the tattoo during the last appointment.

 How much does a tattoo cost?

 - I simply charge by time, at $150/hr.
-While other tattooers charge differently this is what seems best for myself and clientele with a consistent and transparent scale on how this is measured.
-I tend to work efficiently, and can usually give a fairly accurate idea on time of a project before hand.
+While other tattooers may charge differently, this is what works best for myself and for my clientele, with a consistent and transparent scale on how cost is measured.
+I tend to work efficiently, and can usually give a fairly accurate idea on expected time of a project beforehand.

 Each project differs vastly based on size, detail, and the final look we are trying to achieve.
-Three tattoos all similar in size, one in just line work, one in black and grey, and one in color, could all vary in price depending on the specifics or complexity of each.
+Three tattoos all similar in size, one in just line work, one in black and grey, and one in color could all vary in price depending on the specifics and complexity of each.

 - I am nervous about the tattoo process, what should I expect?
 Is there anything I should bring to my appointment?

-- Almost every time I start a tattoo, even on a first-timer, its almost always the same; “This isn’t nearly as tough as I thought!”
+- Every time I start a tattoo, even on a first-timer, it's almost always the same: “This isn’t nearly as tough as I thought!”.
 You’ll hear all kinds of stuff from friends about tattoos.
 Either they don’t hurt one bit, or they’re the worst.
-I personally think they’re both exaggerations and while some discomfort is expected with any sort of skin trauma, for the most part tattoos are tolerable and usually described as more “annoying” than painful.
-Some areas on the other hand do tend to be quite sensitive, most notoriously the foot and ribs are examples of some more tender areas.
+I personally think they’re both exaggerations and, while some discomfort is expected with any sort of skin trauma, for the most part tattoos are tolerable and usually described as more “annoying” than painful.
+Some areas, on the other , do tend to be quite sensitive, most notoriously the feet and ribs are examples of some more tender areas.

 There is nothing specific you NEED to bring to the studio.
 I always recommend that you eat and sleep well before hand to help ensure your body and immune system are ready for the appointment.
-Staying hydrated and bringing a snack for blood sugar is always helpful as well for longer sittings.
+Staying hydrated and bringing a snack for blood sugar is also helpful for longer sittings.

 - Can I bring a friend(s) with me?
 I am nervous/excited and enjoy company.

 - We have no issue with bringing a friend or a loved one.
-I do prefer to keep this to a minimum (1-2 guests, unless otherwise discussed for multiple tattoo subjects), as our studio is smaller than most according to our preference of a small, personal studio space.
-We also ask to be courteous of others in the studio who may also be tattooing, or getting tattooed and keep a reasonable volume amongst ourselves.
-I enjoy meeting and talking to people throughout the tattoo process and encourage socializing, while being respectful to my studio mates as well.
+I do prefer to keep this to a minimum (1-2 guests, unless otherwise discussed for multiple tattoo subjects), as our studio is smaller than most according to our preference for a small, personal studio space.
+We also ask to be courteous of others in the studio who may also be tattooing or getting tattooed and keep a reasonable volume amongst yourselves.
+I enjoy meeting and talking to people throughout the tattoo process and encourage socializing, while being respectful to my studio mates as well..

 - Can bring my dog?